ManticoreGamesInc/platform-documentation/src/api/ikanchor.md

 ### `Deactivate`

 This example adds a layer of decision-making when activating/deactivating IK Anchors.
 With this approach, a more complex project, with multiple IK can be applied to players at the same time.
-If two anchors of the same type (e.g. Left Hand) are activated on the same player, then they go onto a stack and can remain consistent regardless of the order in which activate/deactivate are called.
+If two anchors of the same type (for example Left Hand) are activated on the same player, then they go onto a stack and can remain consistent regardless of the order in which activate/deactivate are called.
 Without such an approach, multiple game systems may be fighting for the limited IK slots, with undesirable results.

 ```lua
 function ActivateIK(player, ikAnchor)